Just Add Magic (TV series)

 Just Add Magic is an American live-action family television series, loosely based on the 2010 book of the same name by Cindy Callaghan.
 It was produced by Amazon Studios.
 A pilot was produced in 2015 and the series commissioned for a full season the following year.
 Amazon renewed the series for a second season in June 2016 after it "set a record as the most successful Amazon Original Kids premiere weekend in terms of U.S. Prime Video streams and hours."

-A followup series, Just Add Magic: Mystery City, was released on January 17, 2020.
+A follow-up series, Just Add Magic: Mystery City, was released on January 17, 2020.